Compression Molding Precision by Davies

 What is the compression molding process?

-To begin the compression molding process, the mold is preheated to a desired temperature which is determined based upon the material being molded.
 By preheating the mold we ensure that the molding material will flow easily and freely within the mold.
 This step is important to minimize any defects or inconsistencies in the final product.

 After the mold is heated to the required temperature, the preheated material is added to the mold.
 The mold is then closed with top pressure or plug member, which applies pressure forcing the material into contact with all areas of the mold.
 By adding pressure we ensure that the material fully takes the shape of the mold filling all of the details or features of the mold.